necodeus/api-go/README.md

 ## Description

-Web API for my apps but *written in Go* made for learning purposes.
+Web API for my apps but *written in Go* for learning purposes.

 [» Here is the API in PHP. «](https://github.com/necodeus/api)